Ebiroll/qemu_esp32/examples/45_m5QwiicTwist/README.md

-# This demonstrates the gyro of the m5stack grey
+# This demonstrates the gyro of the m5stack grey and the quick twist

 The m5stack grey has a build in gyro.
 (MPU9250)